Prerequisites for Admission

 Each year, the School of Art receives more than 60 applications for the MA and PhD programs in Art History.
 Applications are reviewed by a committee of Art History faculty members.
 Approximately 3-5 MA / PhD students are accepted each year.

-All application materials will now be submitted online.
+All application materials are submitted online.
 Application materials sent by mail will not be considered.
-The online application cycle opens October 1, 2013.
+The online application cycle opens October 1.

 The deadline for all applicants (U.S Citizen, Permanent Resident or International) to submit both online applications and all required application materials is January 15.
 Late applications will not be accepted and incomplete applications will not be reviewed.